 3. A Broadening of Traditional HR Functions

 It has long been understood that creating a positive customer experience (or CX) is pivotal to the success of a business.
 As a result, marketing teams have become more and more adept at creating compelling customer experiences.

-It’s something of a cliche that corporate leaders refer to their employees as being their most valuable asset; but despite the sloganeering, many continue to focus on approaches that send the opposite message to employees.
+It’s something of a cliché that corporate leaders refer to their employees as being their most valuable asset; but despite the rhetoric, many continue to focus on approaches that send the opposite message to employees.
 The customer, it seems, is not always right, and businesses that act on this realization by actively putting their employees' concerns first, consistently see that it ultimately leads to better customer service.